zsSWJTU/UTCMapper/README.md

 ## Progressive Self-Distillation Commands

-`generate_PSD_commands.py` no longer contains private paths.
 Import it and pass all paths explicitly:

 ```python
 from generate_PSD_commands import generate_psd_commands